 Neelkanth lake is often visited by local men who have not been blessed with a son.
 It is believed that a bath in icy cold waters of the lake and a prayer to the Neelkanth Mahadev Mountain is said to grant them their wishes and bless them with a son.
 The women are forbidden and not allowed by the local people to visit this place.

-HRTC (Himachal Pradesh Roadways Transport) runs a daily bus service between Manali to Udaipur/Tindi.
+HRTC (Himachal Pradesh Roadways Transport) runs daily bus services between Manali to Udaipur/Tindi.
 One can get down at Thirot, 30 km approx before Udaipur.
-Taxi service is also easily available.
-Spend the evening in Thirot and explore the small town.
+Taxi services from Manali are also easily available.
+Spend the evening in the small and beautiful town of Thirot situated on the banks of the Chandrabagha river and explore the town.
 There is a PWD Rest House as well as some small hotels/guesthouses.
-Thirot is divided into two parts by a river called Thirot Nallah.
-Abridge is built on this river.
-A hydel project is also built upstream.
+The town of Thirot is divided into two parts by a river called Thirot Nallah.
+There is a bridge on this river that joins the Chandrabagha river.
+Upstream of this Nallah called Chokhang Nalah there is a hydel project.
 It is towards the source of this river that one has to trek.

 After your trek to Neelkanth and back, your next halt should be Trilokinath, 15-20 km from Thirot towards Udaipur.
-You reach Arat, cross over to the other side of Chandrabhagha (Chenab) and reach Trilokinath, a famous pilgrimage of both Hindus and Buddhists.
+You reach Arat, cross over to the other side of Chandrabhagha (Chenab), and reach Trilokinath, a famous pilgrimage of both Hindus and Buddhists.
 From Trilokinath, Udaipur is just 15-20 km, where you can seek blessings of the ancient Mrikula Devi temple.
 Udaipur is also the place where again two rivers join together, Mayar Nallah and Chandrabagha.
-You move further on to Tindi, cross the HP & J&K border at Sansari Nallah and beyond to Gulabgarh, Kishtwar, and Jammu.
+You move further on to Tindi, cross the HP & J&K border at Sansari Nallah, and beyond to Gulabgarh, Kishtwar, and Jammu.